 British humour is well-known to be dry, deadpan, tongue-in-cheek and rather sarcastic.
 It has made for many brilliant comedians and comedic television programmes.
 Comedians who have honed their talent for British humour include Jimmy Carr, Sarah Millican and Jack Whitehall, to name but a few.

 As well having a penchant for dry humour, the Brits are generally extremely polite.
-Kids are taught from a young age to say please and thank you, and you will hear Brits apologising and excusing themselves for all manner of extremely minor offences, even there is nothing to be sorry for.
+Kids are taught from a young age to say please and thank you, and you will hear Brits apologising and excusing themselves for all manner of extremely minor offences, even if there is nothing to be sorry for.

 Like a lot of countries, the UK takes pride in being British.
 You need only hear a rendition of the song ‘Rule Britannia’ to realise the strength of that feeling.
 But the UK also has the added layer of national pride coming from its constituent countries – England, Wales, Scotland and Northern Ireland.
 This can only bring added enjoyment to events such as sporting competitions.
 This really came across in the recent Euro 2016 tournament when England, Wales and Northern Ireland all qualified for the competition.